Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Boise State's games this season have gone over 55.5 points three of 12 times.

-- Friday's over/under is 6.7 points lower than the two team's combined 62.2 points per game average.

-- These two squads combine to surrender 45.2 points per game, 10.3 fewer than this contest's over/under.
+- The two teams combine to average 62.2 points per game, 6.7 more than the over/under in this contest.

-- The Broncos and their opponents have scored an average of 56.3 points per game in 2021, 0.8 more than Friday's total.
+- The 45.2 combined points per game that these two squads have allowed this season are 10.3 fewer than the 55.5 over/under in this contest.

 - The 55.5-point total for this game is four points below the 59.5 points per game average total in Chippewas games this season.